fabmax/aoc-2023/README.md

 also keep the `?` or remove the entire entry if the expected result is not yet known.
 Moreover, if the expected test result is only specified for a single part, only that part is executed.

+## Previous Advents of Code

+From time to time I solve puzzles from the previous years.
+Solutions are located in their individual packages:

+- [y2022](src/main/kotlin/y2022): All solutions for year 2022 (50 stars)